Ajani Fortune: Youth

+Senior

-At 18 years-old, he then received his first senior call-up on 26 January 2021 ahead of a friendly with the United States.
+At 18 years-old, Fortune received his first senior call-up in January 2021 ahead of a friendly with the United States.
 He made his debut in the game, as a starter.

+In June 2023, Fortune was named to the 23-man squad for the 2023 CONCACAF Gold Cup.
+In Trinidad's opening game of the tournament against Saint Kitts and Nevis on June 25, he scored his first goal, netting the second in an eventual 3–0 victory.

 Personal

 Fortune's brother, Dre, plays for Nõmme Kalju FC of the Meistriliiga.